Morningstar88/Kalki/README.md

 # Mission

 Our aim is to be the fastest environmental crowdfunding + green jobs aggregator in the East.
 Kickstarter and StartSomeGood have already done a fantastic job starting the crowdfunding industry.
 These two sites host projects and take payments.
-Fiverr and 104 are good at getting people work.
-To build on their excellent work, we need to localize, specialize, and start small.
+Fiverr and 104 are good athelping people find work.
+To build on their excellent initiative, we need to localize, specialize, and start at the micro-economy level.

 Why are we building Kalki?